nic-dgl103/Exercise-1---Basic-Website/README.md

    - Aside
    - Footer

-2. Add appropriate content to each structural element.
+2. Write personal content to fill the page, for ex, the page could be about your hobbies.
+   **Think about the purpose of each structural element and make sure that the content you add to it is appropriate**, for example the menu should include a menu of links, not a paragraph.
-3. Use the HTML elements we have learnt about so far to organize the content.
-Look them up in HTMLreference.io for details.
-Feel free to experiment using more HTML elements if you like:
+   Use the HTML elements we have learnt about so far to organize the content.
    - Headings (H1 to H6)
    - Paragraph
    - Strong